BFF.fm: Keeping SF’s Creativity Alive Through DIY Community Radio

 That’s exactly what drew Ashraf El Gamal to the station, where he hosts the weekly program Music Ninja Radio, based on a popular music discovery website he writes for.
 “BFF.fm is the ultimate sanctuary for music lovers,” he said.
 “It’s that common thread–a genuine love for, and open-mindedness about, music–that makes BFF such a special community for listeners and DJs alike.”

-In just over four years, the all-volunteer staff has reached 100 strong and BFF.fm’s schedule pumps out 140 hours of original programming each week.
+In just under four years, the all-volunteer staff has reached 100 strong and BFF.fm’s schedule pumps out 140 hours of original programming each week.
 Meanwhile, support for the station has grown beyond everyone’s wildest dreams.
-Named SF’s Best New Radio Station by The Bold Italic, Best Internet Radio Station by SFWeekly, voted Best Radio Station in SFWeekly’s Readers Poll four years in a row, won Best of the Bay on 48 Hills, as well as being honored in the final Best of the Bay issue of the SF Bay Guardian, BFF.fm is thriving in a time when many fear San Francisco’s legendary music culture is being threatened.
+Named SF’s Best New Radio Station by The Bold Italic, Best Internet Radio Station by SFWeekly and voted Best Radio Station in SFWeekly’s Readers Poll four years in a row, as well as being honored in the final Best of the Bay issue of the SF Bay Guardian, BFF.fm is thriving in a time when many fear San Francisco’s legendary music culture is being threatened.

 All of this magic is made possible by BFF.fm’s loyal listener base, which supports the 501(c) 3 with regular donations.
 Money raised not only helps to pay operational expenses, but it also allows BFF.fm DJs to become more active in the community, live streaming music events and hosting showcases that highlight local acts.